viktorkelemen/Pixel-Testing/readme.md

 -----------

-It has the following structure line #1   project name line #2   host line #3   user agent line #4   page URL line #5   page URL
+It has the following structure
-...
+1. line PROJECT NAME
+2. line HOST
+3. line USER AGENT to render the pages
+4. line PAGE URL
+5. line PAGE URL
+..